cheqd/cheqd-node/architecture/adr-list/adr-010-did-resolver.md

 - Synchronous replying for client requests (?)
 - Marshal/unmarshal JSON - object - protobuff
 - Programming language: Go (?)

+## Consequences

+> This section describes the resulting context, after applying the decision.
+All consequences should be listed here, not just the "positive" ones.
+A particular decision may have positive, negative, and neutral consequences, but all of them affect the team and project in the future.

+### Backwards Compatibility

+> All ADRs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
+The ADR must explain how the author proposes to deal with these incompatibilities.
+ADR submissions without a sufficient backwards compatibility treatise may be rejected outright.

+### Positive

+{positive consequences}

+### Negative

+{negative consequences}

+### Neutral

+{neutral consequences}

 ## References